isabelle-utp/utp-main/README.md

 depends on [Ordinary Differential Equations](https://www.isa-afp.org/entries/Ordinary_Differential_Equations.html).

 The easiest way to build the key heap images is using the build script located in ``bin/build.sh``, which also handles fetching of appropriate AFP dependencies.
+Running this script will first attempt to download all the necessary libraries from the AFP, and will then build the main UTP heap images one by one.

 Alternatively, you can follow the [AFP instructions](https://www.isa-afp.org/using.html), which requires that you download and install the whole AFP first.
 Our build scripts rely on knowing the location of where Isabelle/UTP is installed.
 If they do not correctly guess the location then please set the environment variable ``ISABELLE_UTP`` to the absolute path where it is installed.

 Either way, once the depedencies are installed and appropriate heap images built, you're ready to go.
 If you wish to develop something using UTP, then you can use the heap image called ``UTP``, that can be loaded by invoking